 This is an experience you won’t want to miss while traveling to Amsterdam in winter.

 See Related: Things Amsterdam is Famous For

 11. Drink a Beer at ‘t Blauw Theehuis in Vondelpark

 I ended up at ‘t Blauw Theehuis in Vondelpark twice because I liked it so much.
 It’s a nice terrace in the direct center of Amsterdam’s Vondelpark.
 The ‘t Blauw Theehuis is similar to a tea house, but they don’t serve tea.
-Actually, it’s now run by Breuwirj ‘t Ij, which is a phenomenal local Dutch brewery.
+It’s now run by Brouwerij ‘t Ij, which is a phenomenal local Dutch brewery.

 I’m a bit of a beer snob and I was very impressed by the beer.
 I’d recommend the Session IPA.
 It’s light enough that you won’t feel too “surly” from having a couple in the afternoon.

 With it being lighter in weight, you won’t be losing any flavor that a typical IPA offers.
 Enjoy this experience on a nice summer afternoon.